tomatobybike/wukong-gitlog-cli/README.md

 - Output files are written into `output/` by default.
 Use `--out-dir` or `--out-parent` to change output location.
 - If you prefer different working hours or country codes, either modify the script in `package.json` or run the CLI manually with flags (e.g. `--work-start`, `--work-end`, `--lunch-start`, `--lunch-end`, `--country`).

+Formatting note:

+- The text report is formatted to align columns correctly even when commit messages or author names contain mixed Chinese and English characters (uses `string-width` for display-aware padding).

 Example JSON output (from `npm run cli:json-demo`):

 ```json